 In a unique partnership with South Essex College and University of the Arts London, the Royal Opera House has established a new BA (Hons.) degree course in Costume Construction to be delivered from the Centre’s bespoke workrooms.
 The proximity to the costume archive will provide a wealth and depth of material for the students to study.
 The students will also be provided with opportunities for specialist placements with the Royal Opera House Costume department, providing a springboard for ensuring the specialist skills are passed on to the next generation of costumiers.

-Thurrock Council is transforming education in Thurrock and the Royal Opera House are working as a partner on the Cultural Entitlement Pathfinder Initiative, Thurrock Trailblazer.
+Thurrock Council is transforming education in Thurrock and the Royal Opera House are working as a partner on the Cultural Entitlement Pathfinder Initiative, Royal Opera House Thurrock Trailblazer.
 The programme uses involvement in the arts to inspire and engage young people, raise aspiration and improve educational attainment.

-Involvement and participation with high quality arts and culture can transform young people’s lives and Trailblazer aims to eventually engage with every school in Thurrock to ensure that every child in the Borough has access to Arts and Culture.
+Involvement and participation with high quality arts and culture can transform young people’s lives and Royal Opera House Thurrock Trailblazer aims eventually to engage with every school in Thurrock to ensure that every child in the Borough has access to Arts and Culture.